 There’s More Fun In Negros Oriental: Where the fun starts here naturally, One of Negros Oriental’s tourism structure advocacy is leaded and implemented by recent Governor Roel Ragay Degamo thru www.negrostourism.com.
 So here are the captivating sites and particular places that every one should never be missed about visiting to Negros Oriental province.

-Here’s few of tourist attraction at Negros Oriental province:
+Here’s few of tourist attraction in Negros Oriental province:

 Nevertheless, there’s truly lot more to behold in the province of Negros Oriental, Philippines. – Will soon to advocate and promoting my mother’s homeland rather my bloodline.
 You may check blog from the musings of a traveler at Silab, Amlan, Negros Oriental.